 The one thing we would strongly avoid is putting all your time into one app.
 Many language apps make false claims about how fast users can become fluent using their products, which leads learners to feel discouraged when they don’t notice similar results.

-We would recommend starting with small, easily achievable goals that you can accomplish in the short term.
+We would recommend starting with small, easily achievable language goals that you can accomplish in the short term.
 A goal like “I’m going to learn Spanish this year!” is too lofty and distant to realistically focus on.
 Instead, try to set your mind on a target you can measure, such as “I’m going to study Spanish for 30 minutes, at least 5 of 7 days this week.”
 That way if you do even more than planned you can feel a sense of accomplishment in your studies.